-Recently I found an interesting cleaning device, the CCP Microfiber Mop Ball Mocoro.
-Videos of it cleaning the house or entertaining cats are all over the internet.
+Recently, I found an interesting cleaning device: The CCP Microfiber Mop Ball Mocoro.
+The internet is full of videos of it either cleaning or entertaining cats.

-The WonderBorg has been released in different shapes and colours, according to the sticker mine is flavour 02.
-With the included software RobotWorks and a WonderSwan/Color/Crystal you can programm the little robot after assembling it.
-Make sure to get version 1.5 of RobotWorks as version 1.0 is Japanese only.
+The WonderBorg has been released in different shapes and colours.
+According to the sticker, mine is flavour 02.
+With the included software RobotWorks and a WonderSwan/Color/Crystal, you can program the little robot after assembling it.
+Make sure to get version 1.5 of RobotWorks, as version 1.0 is Japanese only.

-If you don’t read/understand Japanese you can use the English manual for the Windows version for assembly instructions.
+If you can’t read/understand the included Japanese manual then you can use the English manual for the Windows version for assembly instructions.

-After WonderBorg’s first steps I noticed that it constantly loses it’s wire legs and antennae – if it was moving or sensing at all.
+After WonderBorg took its first steps, I noticed that it constantly loses its wire legs and antennae – if it was moving or sensing at all.
 I replaced them with the included plastic wheels and antennae.

 And this is it, the motor and gears that makes Mocoro move.
 No sensors, no magic – just a simple motor that turns in one direction for about four seconds, stops, and turns back for about four seconds.